Information and resources about Dorset's Nutritional Care Strategy for Adults.

 The Dairy Council and the Malnutrition Task Force have also produced leaflets that you may like to read:

-- The Dairy Council - if you are losing weight
+- The Dairy Council - publications

 - Malnutrition Task Force - small appetite